mozilla/skylight/README.md

 1. Copy the sample env file

-    cp .env.sample .env.local
+    `cp .env.sample .env.local`

-1. Modify variables in .env.local, e.g.
+1. Modify variables in .env.local, e.g. uncommenting the `EXPERIMENTER_API_CALL`

-    COLLECTION="nimbus-desktop-experiments/records"

-To switch between the prod and preview collections, uncomment the appropriate line in .env.local.
+   line will switch from the default of live experiments to preview experiments

 ## Running the development server